Property Tax Protection Program

 Texas property owners should protest annually since Correcting an error in the appraisal district’s description of your property can reap savings in future years.

 When the protests of various business sectors are broken down into subtypes, it can be better observed as to what is driving appeals in that world.
-As a hybrid of residential and commercial interests, apartment buildings continue to see high numbers of protests, with 4,563 in 2023.
-Commercial properties managed 9,080 protests in the same timespan, while a combination of industrial, oil, and utilities took the No. 2 spot with 12,110.
+As a hybrid of residential and commercial interests, apartment buildings continue to see high numbers of protests, with 4,894 in 2024.
+Commercial properties managed 8,919 protests in the same time span, while a combination of industrial, oil, and utilities took the No. 2 spot with 11,820.

 Value of Property Protested by TypeSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.